Persistence, patience and costly information acquisition: Steady-state analysis

 where~$f$ is the function defined in the proof of Lemma~\ref{lem:optimal-policy}.
 But~$f'(V^*)$ is strictly negative and the right-hand side is strictly positive, so~$\der V^*/\der\vm$ must also be strictly positive.
 Thus~$V^*$ (and therefore~$\cost^*$) is increasing in~$\vm$. \qedhere

 \end{enumerate} \end{proof} \fi

 Part~(i) of Proposition~\ref{prop:steady-state-cost} says the agent is worse off when the state is more persistent.
-This is because he optimally acquires more information, and the information cost~$cx^*$ rises by more than the posterior variance~$V^*$ may fall.
+This is because he optimally acquires more information, and the acquisition cost~$cx^*$ rises by more than the instrumental cost~$V^*$ falls.
 Part~(ii) says he is better off when he is more patient.
-This is because his past selves acquire more information, lowering~$V^*$ enough to offset the cost of his own increased information acquisition.
-Finally, parts~(iii) and~(iv) say he is worse off when information is more expensive and when shocks have higher variance.
-This is because he has to spend more on information to maintain a given posterior variance.
+This is because his past selves acquire more information, lowering~$V^*$ enough to offset the rise in~$cx^*$.
+Parts~(iii) and~(iv) say he is worse off when information is more expensive and when shocks have higher variance.
+This is because he has to buy more information to maintain a given posterior variance.